Cleysond10/video-platform/README.md

-# VEx - A Next.js Video Streaming Platform
+# VEx - Video Experience Platform

 A modern video streaming platform built with Next.js 15, React, and TypeScript.
-This application allows users to browse, search, and watch videos from YouTube and Vimeo, with features like favorites, theme toggle and responsive design.
+This application allows users to browse, search, and watch videos from YouTube and Vimeo, with features like favorites, autoplay, theme toggle and responsive design.

 ## 📋 Table of Contents